-Other ingredients often used in different combinations include horsetail (cola de cabello; has diuretic properties, may help with osteoporosis and senility), boldo (supposed to help with digestion, stomach upset, even hangover), stonebreaker (chanca piedra; supposed remedy for kidney stones, may help reduce blood pressure), cats claw (uña de gato; may help with cancer treatment, inflammation, viral infection, digestive and bladder problems), plantago (also called plantain, llantén; has anti-toxic, anti-inflammatory and antimicrobial properities) and aloe vera (when used internally supposed to help with stomach ulcer, colitis and gastritis, may reduce cholesterol, may help with asthma and diabetes).
-Sometimes alfalfa juice (rich in vitamins and minerals) as well as cinnamon and (brown) sugar, honey or pollen is added.
+Other ingredients often used in different combinations include horsetail (cola de cabello; has diuretic properties, may help with osteoporosis and senility), boldo (supposed to help with digestion, stomach upset, even hangover), stone-breaker (chanca piedra; supposed remedy for kidney stones may help reduce blood pressure), cat's claw (uña de gato; may help with cancer treatment, inflammation, viral infection, digestive and bladder problems), plantago (also called plantain, llantén; has anti-toxic, anti-inflammatory and antimicrobial properties) and aloe vera (when used internally supposed to help with stomach ulcer, colitis and gastritis, may reduce cholesterol, may help with asthma and diabetes).
+Sometimes alfalfa juice (rich in vitamins and minerals), cinnamon and (brown) sugar, honey or pollen is added.

-While you find emoliente "tea bags" or ready to go mixtures in numerous stores and supermarkets in Peru, abroad it might be difficult.
-So if you like or need to make your own emoliente try our basic emoliente recipe and experiment with your favorite extra ingredients.
+While you find emoliente "tea bags" or ready to go mixtures in many stores and supermarkets in Peru, abroad it might be difficult.
+So, if you like or need to make your own emoliente try our basic emoliente recipe and experiment with your favorite extra ingredients.

 LimaEasy's Recipe for Emoliente

-- 1 cinnamon stick, a few leaves of mint, lemon verbena, anise or camomile
+- a few leaves of mint, lemon verbena, anise or chamomile

 - (brown) sugar or honey to taste